kubukoz/comp-benchmark-runner/README.md

 ### Measurement

-1. The time measured was the total time of executing `sbt` with the `compile` command...
+1. The time measured was the total time of executing `sbt` with the `compile` command (on a cold JVM)...
 2. ...although for certain projects there was extra (sub-second) overhead of changing Java versions (entering the Nix shell): these were "work project" (jdk 11) and akka (jdk 8).
 3. The "work project" was compiled in `IntegrationTest` and `Test` configurations (`Compile` is implied).